geekrelief/gdnim/README.md

 `reload` contains code that is run each time the component is loaded.
 It is placed in the `ready` method.
 If we wanted we could access the `self.bulletRes` reference safely here since `dependencies` runs its code first.

 The last reloading section is `once`.
-Code in this section only runs in the very first load of component **instance**.
+Code in this section only runs in the very first load of a component **instance**.
 In other words, when a node is instanced `once` is run.
 If the node's component code needs to reload, `once` is skipped.
 If another node is created for the component again, `once` will run for the instance.

 Here we have code from `bullet.nim`.